plotly/plotly.github.io/_posts/fundamentals/2017-08-30-how-to-groupby.md

       img: "![Add Data](../static/images/groupby/add-data.png)"
  - title: Create Your Chart
    sub-steps:
     - copy: "Now that we have the data added to the grid, we can select our chart type.
 Select GRAPH on the left-hand side, then 'Create'.
-Click 'Chart Type', then choose 'Scatter' in the 'BASIC' column.
+Click 'Chart Type', then choose 'Scatter' in the 'BASIC' column."
       img: "![Chart Type](../static/images/groupby/chart-type.png)"
     - copy: "Use the X and Y dropdowns to define X and Y variables for the chart.
 For this example, select the ‘gdpPerCap’ to display GDP per capita data on the x axis and select ‘lifeExp’ to display life expectancy data on the Y axis.
 Next, you can size points relative to data and display additional information on hover.
 Here, select ‘population’ to size points based on the population of each country.
 In addition, select ‘country’ in the ‘Hover Text’ dropdown to display the name of the country for each point on hover."
       img: "![Add Trace Values](../static/images/groupby/add-trace-values.png)"